What to say to an injured firefighter

-It is in top of the 5th inning.
-The pitcher has been doing very well, but has just taken a ball off the elbow that was hit sharply by the batter.
+It is in top of the fifth inning.
+The pitcher has been doing very well, but has just taken a sharply hit ball off the elbow.

 The coaches and trainers are out talking to him, and as we watch, it is clear he wants to stay in the game.

-However, the coach (like the Chief) wins the argument, and after a lengthy conversation the pitcher walks off towards the locker room for further evaluation.
+However, the coach, like the fire chief, wins the argument, and after a lengthy conversation the pitcher walks off towards the locker room for further evaluation.
 He receives a standing ovation as he leaves.

 A cyclist is doing a long charity bike ride.
 She has been training for it for 10 months and has looked forward to the ride.
 However, 5 miles from the end of the two-day, 150-mile ride, she falls and strikes her head.

 She was wearing a helmet, but was dazed and continues to be dizzy.
 She clearly needs to be evaluated at a hospital, but wants to continue to ride, and is quite upset.
 The EMTs taking care of her keep telling her, "It will be OK."